French Film Festival: ‘Josep’ Review

-French Film Festival UK celebrates its 29th year in 2021, with a programme of thirty-seven films from celebrated and debut film makers.
+French Film Festival UK celebrates its 29th year with a programme of thirty-seven films from celebrated and debut film makers.

 Sophiya Sian reviews an animated drama about a gendarme recalling his encounter with the Catalan artist Josep Bartolí in a French concentration camp after the Spanish Civil War.